BogdanBozic/tx-interview/README.md

 5. Same stands for when asking for code snippets.
 It will not be able to write some complex code at first (or at all), but you can help it by gradually increasing the complexity starting from simple questions.
 6. It doesn't work well with writing declarative code.
 When providing samples for Terraform resources or Kubernetes manifests, it will often mix things that cannot go together or have been deprecated quite some time ago.
 7. What it does brilliantly is writing and validating linear lines of code like in Bash.
 It really excels there.
 8. A thing that amazed me is that I asked it to run Hadolint against my Dockerfile - and it did.
-The output wasn't really as the one I had gotten, but it did give me some results.
+The output wasn't really as the one I had gotten, but it did give me some valid results.